Squire Patton Boggs > Washington DC, United States > Firm Profile

 It gives clients a voice, supports their ambitions and is committed to working alongside them to achieve successful outcomes.

-A multidisciplinary team of more than 1,500 lawyers in 47 offices across 20 countries provides unrivalled access to expertise, guidance and invaluable connections on the ground.
+A multidisciplinary team of more than 1,500 lawyers in over 40 offices spanning four continents provides unrivalled access to expertise, guidance and invaluable connections on the ground.
 It is a seamlessly connected service that operates on any scale – locally or globally – and encompasses virtually every matter, jurisdiction and market.

 The firm’s solutions are shaped by a clear, commercially focused understanding of clients’ business goals, while its robust and open culture enables it to find the right answers quickly and effectively from a committed team of lawyers who understand the geographic, sector or issue-specific challenges.
 Recognizing the impact of politics and regulation on businesses across the world today, the firm has a unique mix of experienced, well-connected lobbying and political capabilities in the US, supporting not only US clients but those across Europe, the Middle East, Latin America and Asia Pacific.